andersjanmyr/docker-lab/README.md

 # Browse to the container
 $ open docker

-# $ Start a counter web app linked to redis with a VIRTUAL_HOST environment
+# $ Start a counter web app with a VIRTUAL_HOST environment
-# variable set to redis-counter.docker and port published on 8081
+# variable set to memory-counter.docker and port published on 8081
 $ docker run -d \
   -e VIRTUAL_HOST=memory-counter.docker \
   -p 8081:80 \
   --name memory-counter \
   andersjanmyr/counter

+# Browse to the container, click the counter or the digit
+$ open memory-counter.docker # or docker:8081

 # $ Start a counter web app linked to redis with a VIRTUAL_HOST environment
 # variable set to redis-counter.docker and port published on 8082